-Nothosaurus were a species of Sauropterygian reptiles that lived between 200-241 million years ago, in the Triassic era, featuring remains found from Northern Africa, Europe, and Asia.
-Their scientific name derives from the ancient Greek words “Nothos,” which means false, and “sauros” which means lizard.
+Nothosaurus was a species of Sauropterygian reptiles that lived between 200-241 million years ago, in the Triassic era, featuring remains found from Northern Africa, Europe, and Asia.
+Their scientific name derives from the ancient Greek words “Nothos,” and “sauros” which means false lizard.

 Appearance

 Around 13 feet in length, featuring long, bunched-up digits and maybe a tail section, Nothosaurus was a quasi-marine animal.
-The Nothosaurus genus includes roughly 12 species, a few of which could reach twice the length.
+The genus includes roughly 12 species, a few of which could reach twice the length.
+The skull was long and flat with large openings.
+Numerous sharp teeth were present along the margins of the long jaws.

-Nothosaurus would move through the sea by using its tail, limbs, and webbed flippers, while the wide, flat cranium had long, needle-toothed molars that were likely used to catch fish and other aquatic life.
-The Nothosaurs’ tight palate, which divided the food tubes from the air passageways, was an adaptation that made it easier for them to consume prey when submerged in water.
-Nothosaurus descended from terrestrial reptiles that were strongly linked to serpents and lizards, comparable to other sauropterygians.
+Nothosaurus moved through the sea by using its tail with a fin, limbs, and webbed flippers, while the wide, flat cranium had long, needle-toothed molars that were likely used to catch fish and other aquatic life.
+They descended from terrestrial reptiles that were strongly linked to serpents and lizards, comparable to other sauropterygians.

 Diet